 MSCI receives compensation in connection with licensing its indexes to third parties.
 MSCI Inc.'s revenue includes fees based on assets in Index Linked Investments.
-Information can be found in MSCI Inc.'s company filings on the Investor Relations section of www.msci.com.
+Information can be found in MSCI Inc.'s company fillings on the Investor Relations section of www.msci.com.

 MSCI ESG Research LLC is a Registered Investment Adviser under the Investment Advisers Act of 1940 and a subsidiary of MSCI Inc. Except with respect to any applicable productsor services from MSCI ESG Research, neither MSCI nor any of its products or services recommends, endorses, approves or otherwise expresses any opinion regarding any issuer, securities, financial products or instruments or trading strategies and MSCI's products or services are not intended to constitute invest ment advice or a recommendation to make (or refrain from making) any kind of investment decision and may not be relied on as such.
-Issuers mentioned or included in any MSCI ESG Research materials unicude MSCI Inc., clients of MSCI or Services from MSCI ESG Research.
+Issuers mentioned or included in any MSCI ESG Research materials may include MSCI Inc., clients of MSCI esconding the MSCI, and may also purchase research or other products or services from MSCI ESG Research.
 MSCI ESG Research materials, including materials utilized in any MSCI ESG Indexes or other products, have not been submitted to, nor received approval from, the United States Securities and Exchange Commission or any other regulatory body.